krzhang/eth-beacon-simulations/setup_pessimistic_regime/README.md

 #### Next Assginment.
-1. simulate casee, analyze, and interpret data.
+1. simulate cases, analyze, and interpret data.
 2. create more simulations if needed.